Azure/azure-python-siteextensions/readme.md

 To build all extensions, run `build_all.cmd`.

-To build one extension, use `build.cmd [source exe] [target name] [package name]`, where `source exe` is a command to execute the version of Python to use, `target name` is the last directory segment where it will be installed in App Service, and `package name` is the name of the subdirectory with the `.nuspec` file and other content.
+To build one extension, use `build.cmd [source Nuget package] [version] [package name]`, where `source Nuget package` is the name of the official Nuget release to base the extension on, `version` is the version of , and `package name` is both the name of the subdirectory with the `.nuspec` file and other content and the suffix for the release.

 For example:

 ```
-build.bat "py -3.5" Python35 352x64
-build.bat C:\Python27\python.exe Python27 2712x86
+build.bat python 3.6.2 362x64
+build.bat python2 2.7.14 2714x86
 ```

-Note that the referenced install of Python must match the intended target version.
-No validation is performed to ensure this.

 # License
 Licensed as MIT - please see LICENSE for details.